Samuel Hahnemann

-Christian Friedrich Samuel Hahnemann (/ˈhɑːnəmən/ HAH-nə-mən, /de/; 10 April 1755 – 2 July 1843) was a German physician, best known for creating the pseudoscientific system of alternative medicine called homeopathy.
+Christian Friedrich Samuel Hahnemann (/ˈhɑːnəmən/ HAH-nə-mən, /de/; 10 April 1755 – 2 July 1843) was a German medical doctor, best known for creating the pseudoscientific system of alternative medicine called homeopathy.

 Early life

 Christian Friedrich Samuel Hahnemann was born in Meissen, Saxony, near Dresden.
 His father, Christian Gottfried Hahnemann, was a painter and designer of porcelain, for which the town of Meissen is famous.

 As a young man, Hahnemann became proficient in a number of languages, including English, French, Italian, Greek and Latin.
 He eventually made a living as a translator and teacher of languages, gaining further proficiency in "Arabic, Syriac, Chaldaic and Hebrew".

 Hahnemann studied medicine for two years at Leipzig.
 Citing Leipzig's lack of clinical facilities, he moved to Vienna, where he studied for ten months.
 His medical professors in Leipzig and Vienna included the physician Joseph von Quarin, later credited for turning Vienna General Hospital into a model European medical institution.

 After one term of further study, Hahnemann graduated with a medical degree with honors from the University of Erlangen on 10 August 1779.
 His poverty may have forced him to choose Erlangen, as the school's fees were lower than in Vienna.
 Hahnemann's thesis was titled Conspectus adfectuum spasmodicorum aetiologicus et therapeuticus [A Dissertation on the Causes and Treatment of Spasmodic Diseases].